rhoai-mlops/mlops-instructions/docs/1-when-the-music-starts/1-data-science-project.md

     ![create-a-workbench-4.png](./images/create-a-workbench-4.png)

 5. Clone the Git repository that has model source code.
-Click the Git icon from the left menu, then select `Clone a Repository`.
-Copy the    GitHub link and clone the repository.
+Click the Git icon from the top of the left menu and , copy the GitHub link to clone the repository.

     ```bash
     https://github.com/rhoai-mlops/jukebox.git